ArtifactDB/gypsum-metadata-index/README.md

 It contains the following columns:

 - `pid`: integer, the path ID and the primary key for this table.
-- `vid`: integer, the version ID from `versions`, representing the project-asset-version containing the metadata file.
+- `vid`: integer, a version ID from `versions`, specifying the project-asset-version containing this metadata file.
-- `path`: text, the relative path to the directory containing the metadata file inside the project-asset-version.
+- `path`: text, the relative path to the directory containing the metadata file inside the project-asset-version's directory.
+  This is set to `.` if the metadata file is located in the root of the project-asset-version's directory.
 - `metadata`: blob, the contents of the metadata file as JSONB.

 An index is available for `path`.